Kansas Insurance Commissioner: Duties

-Office holders
+Officeholders

-The office was known as the Superintendent of Insurance until 1927, when the title changed to Commissioner of Insurance.
+The office was known as the superintendent of insurance until 1927, when the title changed to commissioner of insurance.
 Since the office's inception, it has primarily been held by the Republican Party, with only 3 office holders not being members of the Republican party.
 All but 14 years of the office's existence has been with a Republican.